 INSPIRATO ALERT: Bragar Eagel & Squire, P.C. is Investigating Inspirato Incorporated on Behalf of Inspirato Stockholders and Encourages Investors to Contact the Firm

-NEW YORK, Dec.
-23, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Inspirato Incorporated ("Inspirato" or the "Company") ISPO on behalf of Inspirato stockholders.
+/EIN News/ -- NEW YORK, Dec.
+28, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Inspirato Incorporated (“Inspirato” or the “Company”) (NASDAQ: ISPO) on behalf of Inspirato stockholders.
 Our investigation concerns whether Inspirato has violated the federal securities laws and/or engaged in other unlawful business practices.

 Click here to participate in the action.